Vancomycin is an antibiotic used to treat a bowel infection called Clostridioides difficile (C. difficile).

 Take vancomycin regularly as directed.
 Keep taking it until the course is finished, even if you start to feel better.
+You can take it either with or without food.

 Take the missed dose as soon as possible and continue as directed.